“Yes,” said Tammy.

 “I’ll simplify it for you,” she said as she sat down on the deck, “I discovered that the stone follows a cycle.
 It changes depending on the planet’s environment.
 It goes from being a solid on an island’s ground, to sinking into the sea at the same time a different island sinks.
 From there it travels the underwater currents to another location where it evaporates into the air and flies to another island where it rains down and becomes a solid on the ground again.
 The only way to get it is to catch it as it rides the underwater currents, because that’s when it solidifies into the stone completely.
 It follows a seemingly random cycle but its next location can be calculated based on the size of the previous island it inhabited because the stone’s size changes with the size of the island it was just on.”

-My brain hurt trying to follow what she said, and she apparently simplified it too.
-Just how complex are her thoughts?
+My brain hurt trying to follow what she said, and that was apparently a simplified explanation too.
+Just how complex can she get?

 “Essentially,” she continued, “the stone morphs depending on the environment.”